 #1 Chicago Charter Fishing on Lake Michigan? (asked 1 time)

 Go to the Fishing ChicagoNow section by Don Dziedzina.
 This section is all about sailing.
 Or better yet, take up sailing!

 Best Place to Take Pictures Chicago Air and Water Show? (asked 1 time)

-I've been ashore, out sailing offshore, and at anchor off North Avenue Beach to see it.
-I haven't been up in a condominium penthouse or deck, yet.
+I’ve been ashore, out sailing offshore, and at anchor off North Avenue Beach to see it.
+I haven’t been up in a condominium penthouse or deck, yet.
 In my opinion being at anchor as close to the boundary line the City sets up with buoys, straight in line with North Avenue Beach is prime seating.
 It helps to have an AM radio to give the play by play.
 Why is it best?
-We can see off to the West behind the buildings where people on the beach have a view blocked.
+We can see off to the West behind the buildings where people on the beach have their view blocked.
 We see the planes coming from the West when they are trying to surprise the audience.
 When the Blue Angels or Thunderbirds are doing their set-ups, we see them off to the West and can follow them non-stop throughout the show.
 Better yet, when the airshow is over, we go for a sail, while everyone else clogs the roadways.
 By the time we are finished sailing and put the boat away, the roadways are clear for our easy drive home.
 A few times we were racing six miles away from shore, a couple of Warthogs were flying low overhead, and we waived at them as they passed over, going away from us the pilots wiggled their wings left and right waiving back to us.
 Cool!

 Boat Electrical Maintenance Course? (asked 2 times)